• Use Cases

 IntegrationEmail / Marketing destination

-SendGrid logoSendGrid Integration - Send Transactional Emails from Product Events
+SendGrid logoSendGrid Integration - Transactional Emails from Product Events

 Meshes routes product events into SendGrid through Dynamic Templates and inline HTML email sends.
 That keeps transactional email in the same delivery layer as CRM updates, audience changes, and internal notifications instead of splitting email into a separate custom worker.